 Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

-Have you noticed that your child’s feet point inwards instead of straight ahead?
+Have you noticed that your child’s feet point inward instead of straight ahead?
 Is your child tripping and falling often?
-Many children who are diagnosed with in-toeing are told by their medical professionals that their condition will resolve on its own.
+Many children diagnosed with in-toeing are told by their medical professionals that their condition will resolve on its own.
 In some cases, it does, but in many instances, it doesn’t.
-There is an orthotic device called a gait plate that encourages the outward rotation of the feet, which can be really effective helping improve your child’s foot posture and walking gait.
+Gait plate orthotics for kids can encourage the outward rotation of the feet, which can be really effective in helping improve your child’s foot posture and walking gait.

 When gait plates are fitted inside the correct pair of shoes, they can help correct foot posture and improve gait appearance in children.